selesse/selesse.github.io/_posts/2015-05-02-efficiency.md

 One of the things I've been interested in for a long time is the notion of efficiency.
 If I purchase a video game for $60 but only play 1 hour, how "efficient" was my purchase?
-We can then define the efficiency of the purchase as being `price / hours = $60 / hr`.
+We can define the efficiency of the purchase as being `price / hours = $60 / hr`.
 If I play for 10 hours, my efficiency becomes `60 / 10 = $6 / hr`, which is a much more reasonable amount to pay.

 It's pretty interesting to start thinking of everything from the perspective of efficiency.
 If I go to a bar and spend $30, and I go for 3 hours, my efficiency is $10/hour.
 Similarly, if I buy a treadmill for $1500 and only use it 20 times, it's as if I've paid 1500 / 20 = $75 per use.
 Are these numbers good or bad?
 At what point has my video game, bar visit, and treadmill purchase become "worth it"?
-This post explores the question and suggests an answer.
+This post explores the question and suggests a mathematical answer.
+Note that this is just a fun way to think about things, it's not something I use to make daily decisions.

 The equation for efficiency can be represented as \\( y = \frac c x \\), where `y` represents the efficiency, `c` is the money spent, and `x` is the amount